guvenk/RecipeAPI/ReadMe.md

 ## Installation

-Project requires a SQL|SQLEXPRESS instance to be available.
+Project requires a SQL or SQLEXPRESS instance to be available.
 Connection string in appsettings.json should be adjusted accordingly.

 ## Usage